-About Lynchburg, Amherst, & Nelson County Areas
+About Lynchburg, Amherst & Nelson County Area

-Lynchburg features an historic riverfront downtown, eclectic shopping, and now Snowflex, the only year-round, outdoor snow sports slope in the nation.
+Lynchburg features a historic riverfront downtown, eclectic shopping, and now Snowflex, the only year-round, outdoor snow sports slope in the nation.
 Encircled by such renowned attractions as the National D-Day Memorial, Thomas Jefferson’s Poplar Forest, Natural Bridge, Appomattox Courthouse National Historical Park, Patrick Henry’s Red Hill, visitors can discover unparalleled history, thrilling recreation, vibrant arts, and award-winning wineries.

 Nelson County is best known as a destination to enjoy the great outdoors.
 Hike along the Appalachian Trail or to the top of Crabtree Falls, which is the highest cascading waterfall east of the Mississippi River.
 There is abundant fresh water fishing on the Tye River, James River, Piney River, and Lake Nelson for all levels of experience.
-It also features eleven watchable wildlife loops listed with the Virginia Birding and Wildlife Trail program.
+The county also features eleven watchable wildlife loops listed with the Virginia Birding and Wildlife Trail program.

 Nelson County is an easy drive to many celebrated sites including the homes of four U.S. presidents, among them Thomas Jefferson’s beloved Monticello.